Go Back

 Ingredients

-• 4 cups shredded cabbage about ½ medium head
+• 4 cups shredded napa cabbage about 1/2 medium head

 • 1 carrot grated